dgraph-io/sandbox/README.md

 - gql (optional, for graphql queries, download from [here](https://github.com/matthewmcneely/gql/tree/feature/add-query-and-variables-from-file/builds))
 - jq (optional, for queries from the command line)

+For this fork, the JWT command line encoder is required, see https://github.com/mike-engel/jwt-cli

 ## Steps

 1. Clone this repo.
 It's possible I've created a branch for some issue we're collaborating on.
 If so, check out the branch for the issue.